cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > \end{equation}

 > We further assume that $T$ increases linearly with depth so
-> that the entire upper crust is near the critical failure envelope
+> that the entire upper crust is near the critical failure envelope at an unspecified coefficient of friction
 > [e.g., *Townend and Zoback, 2000*], and thus we parameterize the components
 > of $T$ as scalars multiplied by $\rho g z$, denoted as $T^\prime$.
 Therefore,
 > if $T'_{xx} = 0.1$, at some point just below 1 km, $L=27$ MPa, so